Magdalena Eschenberg

 Service introduction

 My ultimate goal as your doula is to help you have a birth that feels both safe and satisfying.
 This work has shown me that those words mean something different for every person.
 I’ve supported clients through hospital and home births, unmedicated labors, planned and unplanned epidurals, planned and unplanned cesareans, and more.
 I’ve seen clients who dreamed of an unmedicated birth feel empowered in their decision to get an epidural, and I’ve witnessed unplanned cesareans and home birth transfers that still felt exactly right.
 Birth can’t be predicted, but we can prepare for many possibilities.
 Becoming educated and informed about labor and birth helps you understand your choices at every fork in the road, so you can make the decisions that feel right for you.
 To support that process, I provide evidence-based information, encourage you to explore your own risk tolerance, and help you tune into your intuition.
 What feels like a tolerable risk for one person may not for another, and sometimes the most intuitive choice in the moment is one you never expected to make.
 Outside voices may tell you that the only way to have a physiologic birth is to have a home birth, or that you “don’t get a trophy” for giving birth unmedicated.
 You may hear that the only way to heal from a traumatic cesarean is to have a VBAC, or that VBACs are too risky altogether.
 I stray from these absolutes; I have seen traumatic home births, beautiful physiologic hospital births, and redemptive cesareans.
 There is no one choice that guarantees you an ideal birth.
-Doing the work to become an informed and educated participant in your own care increases the chances that you will be able to cherish the memory of the day your baby was born, no matter which way it goes.
+Doing the work to become an informed and intuitive participant in your own care increases the chances that you will be able to cherish the memory of the day your baby was born, no matter how it goes.
 Having a birth support team that you can trust is a part of that.
 I believe the truth is that there is no single right way to give birth, only the way that feels safest, most informed, and most satisfying to you.
+You might feel that I’m the right doula for you if you’re looking for: A compassionate and personalized approach to your prenatal preparation and birth experience Evidence-based information and education on the latest guidelines from leading organizations in prenatal and intrapartum care A science-forward yet holistic approach that considers your emotional, mental, physical, and family wellbeing Support through a culturally competent and trauma-informed lens A doula who meets you exactly where you are, with warmth, respect, and genuine care.

 Packages